 - Matches by the resource fork size, if it's present (rarely is).

 - Matches one of the 7 colors available as Tags.
 However, if a file or folder has more than one Tag of different color, a search will succeed only for one of the tag colors but not for the other(s).
 That's a limitation of how macOS has migrated Label colors into Tags, and FAF can't do much about this.
-If in doubt, see the FAQ for a work-around.

 - Is a folder